baww-com/baww-com.github.io/not-posts/Alts/Lisk/lisk.md

   <td>Europe ONLY</td>
   <td>5% - Credit/Debit </td>
  </tr>

 </table>

 ![Coinbasehome](/img/Coinbase3.png){: .medium-pic}
 ![Coinbasehome](/img/Coinbase2.png){: .medium-pic}

-I highly recommend setting up two-factor authentication on all exchanges.
-Two factor authentication combines two different components to ensure the real user is trying to access the account.
+After hitting Confirm Buy, you are finished with this step!
+Next will be transferring the Bitcoin to a Lisk exchange.
+Also, at this point, we strongly suggest setting up two-factor authentication (2FA) on all exchanges.
+Two factor authentication  combines two different verification methods to ensure the real user is trying to access the account.

 ## Bitcoin to Lisk Exchanges
 <table class="basic-table" align="center">
  <tr>
   <th>Exchange</th>